karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

         "error": "Bad credentials for crito."
     }

-The following error messages are commong across the whole API:
+The following error messages are common across the whole API:

 - **400**, "Malformed input data.": The request input could not be understood by the API.
 This is mainly due to malformed JSON input.
 - **401**, "No authentication provided.": No authentication has been send along the request.
-See _`Rerquest Format` for more information.
+See _`Request Format` for more information.
 - **403**, "Quota reached.": A quota limit has been reached.
 - **403**, "Account {account} does not exist.": The account you try to authenticate for does not exist.